patolit/uvbunny/README.md

 - **Play with bunnies** by pairing them with other bunnies
 - **Real-time scoring** based on activities
 - **Automatic happiness calculations** via Cloud Functions
+- **Idle system** - bunnies lose happiness if not cared for regularly

 ### ⚙️ **Configuration**
 - **Customizable scoring system** for different activities